 - Take a look at English Teaching Online

 - The National Geographical Society’s Theme Sets, published by McGraw Hill/Kingscourt.
 Topics include: Extreme weather; Animals in their habitats; Cells at work; Cultures and celebrations; Energy; Life cycles.
 The sets include texts at four levels of reading development (RA 7.6 to 11.9).
-Teaching notes give clear guidance on how to provide scaffolding and challenges to match a wide range of ability, with photocopy masters providing useful structure for ascertaining prior knowledge; developing vocabulary; checking understanding and organising ideas prior to writing.
+Teaching notes give clear guidance on how to provide scaffolding and challenges to match a wide range of ability, with photocopy masters providing useful structure for ascertaining prior knowledge; developing vocabulary; checking understanding and organizing ideas prior to writing.

 Differentiation 2 – support